shpongledsummer/atmospheric-weather-card/README.md

 <details>
 <summary><strong>Custom Images</strong></summary>

-You can add your own images (such as a 3D house model) to the card.
+You can add your own images (such as a house image) to the card.
 This works in both standalone and immersive modes.
-See the [Custom House Image](#custom-house-image) tutorial for a step-by-step guide on creating your own home model.
+See the [Custom House Image](#custom-house-image) tutorial for a step-by-step guide.

 | Option | Type | Default | Description |
 | :--- | :--- | :--- | :--- |